JoshCode/TalkingCoach/README.md

 3. ChangeBackground

-    /**
-    * change the background image of the talkingCoach */
+    -change the background image of the talkingCoach SendMessage('TalkingCoach', 'changeBackround');
-	SendMessage('TalkingCoach', 'changeBackround');

 4. ChangeCoach

-/**
-* change the coach/Avatart character.
+change the coach/Avatart character.
-*/
 	SendMessage('TalkingCoach', 'changeCoach');

 5. Zoom in and Zoom out

-/**
-* API to zoom in and zoom out, this will move the camera to zoom in and out.
+-API to zoom in and zoom out, this will move the camera to zoom in and out.
-* Negative value will zoom in, positive value will zoom out while 0 value will put the camera in its original postion */
+-Negative value will zoom in, positive value will zoom out while 0 value will put the camera in its original postion

 	SendMessage('TalkingCoach', 'zoom', zoomValue(int));
   	example- SendMessge('TalkingCoach', 'zoom' , 5 );

 6. Move Horizontal

-/**
-* API to home the Coach/Avatar horizontally.
-* sending in value 0 will put the coach/avatar at its original position.
+API to home the Coach/Avatar horizontally. sending in value 0 will put the coach/avatar at its original position.
-*/

 SendMessage('TalkingCoach', 'moveAvatarHorizontal', moveValue);
   example- SendMessage('TalkingCoach, 'moveAvatarHorizontal', 5);

  7. Move Vertical

-/**
-* API to home the Coach/Avatar vertically.
-* sending in value 0 will put the coach/avatar at its original position.
+API to home the Coach/Avatar vertically. sending in value 0 will put the coach/avatar at its original position.
-*/

 	SendMessage('TalkingCoach', 'moveAvatarVertical', moveValue);
   	example - SendMessage('TalkingCoach', 'moveAvatarVertical', 5);